mmurooka/unitree_rl_mjlab/doc/online_motion_prompt.md

 ```

 Set `FSM.OnlineMimic.policy_dir` in `deploy/robots/g1/config/config.yaml` to the
 tracking policy you already use offline.
-The example inherits the existing
-`Mimic_walk` path `config/policy/mimic/walk_1000/`; provide that policy or change
-the path if it is absent.
+The directory must contain
+`params/deploy.yaml` and `exported/policy.onnx`.
+The current configuration uses
+`config/policy/mimic/lift_walk_put/`, resolved relative to `deploy/robots/g1`.
+This directory contains copies of the deployment files from training run
+`2026-09-16_23-43-59` and does not depend on the training logs.
 The policy stays fixed across requests.
 The initial
 implementation checks 29 joints in the current converter's motor order and a
 20 ms policy period.
 It does not adapt models to new motions.